Pilot and small commercial system

 Common questions

 Many nano breweries consider systems in the pilot to 3 BBL range, while growing taprooms may choose larger configurations.
 The right size depends on target sales, brew frequency, fermentation time, available space, and expansion plans.
+Compare BREWHA BIAC® brewery sizes, review the system specifications, and test production assumptions with the brewery ROI calculator.

 Explore BREWHA BIAC® Brewing Systems or get help choosing the right setup for your brewery plan.